HasibPrince/BongoCodeTest/README.md

 Unit test has been implemented to test the created objects

 # Test 3
 We have to create a video player which is capable to play,forward,rewind.
-A Player interface can be introduced where play,forward and rewind methods are available.
+To solve this a Player interface can be introduced where play,forward and rewind methods are available.
 A class called VideoPlayer can be created which will actually implement Player interface.
 VideoPlayer class can have a MediaPlayer property which will actually control the video depending on calling of methods in Player interface.